-1695 11 Attribute Bits
+11 Attribute Bits

-The Attribute Bits are eight bits of "control information" that may be used by capturing applications to guide the capture process.
-Attribute Bits may be used to determine whether the physical object to which a tag is affixed requires special handling of any kind.

-- Attribute bits are available for all EPC types.
-The same definitions of attribute bits asspecified below apply regardless of which EPC scheme is used. - 1702 It is essential to understand that attribute bits are additional "control information" that is not part of the Electronic Product Code.
-Attribute bits do not contribute to the unique identity of the EPC.
-For example, it is not permissible to attach two RFID tags to to

-1705 different physical objects where both tags contain the same EPC, even if the attribute bits

-- are different on the two tags. - 1707 Because attribute bits are not part of the EPC, they are not included when the EPC is - 1708 represented as a pure identity URI, nor should the attribute bits be considered as part of - the EPC by business applications.
-Capturing applications may, however, read the - 1710 attribute bits and pass them upwards to business applications in some data field other than - the EPC.
+- 1756 The Attribute Bits are eight bits of "control information" that may be used by capturing - applications to guide the capture process.
+Attribute Bits may be used to determine - whether the physical object to which a tag is affixed requires special handling of any - 1759 kind. - 1760 Attribute bits are available for all EPC types.
+The same definitions of attribute bits as - specified below apply regardless of which EPC scheme is used. - 1762 It is essential to understand that attribute bits are additional "control information" that is - 1763 not part of the Electronic Product Code.
+Attribute bits do not contribute to the unique - identity of the EPC.
+For example, it is not permissible to attach two RFID tags to two - different physical objects where both tags contain the same EPC, even if the attribute bits - are different on the two tags. - Because attribute bits are not part of the EPC, they are not included when the EPC is - 1768 represented as a pure identity URI, nor should the attribute bits be considered as part of - the EPC by business applications.
+Capturing applications may, however, read the - attribute bits and pass them upwards to business applications in some data field other than - the EPC.
 It should be recognized, however, that the purpose of the attribute bits is to - assist in the data capture and physical handling process, and in most cases the attribute - bits will be of limited or no value to business applications.
-The attribute bits are not - 1714 intended to provide a reliable master data or product descriptive attributes for business - 1715 applications to use. - 1716 The currently assigned attribute bits are as specified below:
+The attribute bits are not - intended to provide a reliable master data or product descriptive attributes for business - applications to use.

+1776 The currently assigned attribute bits are as specified below:

 Bit Address Assigned as of TDS Version Meaning

 18 h [unassigned]

 19 h [unassigned]

-Bit Address Bit Address Assigned as of TDS Version

 1A h [unassigned]

 1B h [unassigned]

 1C h [unassigned]

 1D h [unassigned]

 1E h [unassigned]

 1F h 1.5 A "1" bit indicates the tag is affixed to hazardous material.
 A "0" bit provides no such indication.